Straight from our trainers, these presentation tips will set you up for a fabulous presentation

 - Provide information for further resources, as well as your contact information.
 Your participants may think of questions later, or need more information when it comes to applying your content.
 Make yourself and other resources available to them, so they can really apply their knowledge.

 Ready to put these skills into action?
-We hope you’ll submit a proposal to present at Dare to Dream of a New Era, the #HealthyTeen22 national conference.
-We’ll see you in Miami, October 17-19, 2022!
+We hope you’ll submit a proposal to present at Take Care and Take Action, the #HealthyTeen23 national conference.
+We’ll see you in Portland, October 2-4, 2023!

 PHOTO CREDIT: Gina Desiderio at Healthy Teen Network

 At Healthy Teen Network, we believe that every young person has a right to live their authentic sexuality.
 And we see you, the professionals and caring adults, helping them do this.
 We know you do your best when you're connected to great opportunities and resources.
 That's why we're here...to help make those connections and support you.
 Read more about us.